nekoju/Goldaline/Lithium.md

 Soil my britches?
 Lose my mind?
 Turns out functionality and continence are really quite in line What's it mean to function anyway?
-When the first and second orders of volition have orthogonal signs
+When the first and second orders of volition are mismatched have opposing signs

 Just try to make the best of it I can
 But the calculus of misery isn't quite so cut and clean